pankod/superplate/documentation/docs/ci/github-actions.md

 ```
 :::tip
-The following commands adding to `.github/workflows/ci.yml` by superplate if any of plugin at the below selected during project creation phase.
+The following commands are added to `.github/workflows/ci.yml` by superplate if any of plugins listed below is selected during project creation phase.
 :::

 :::note